nis24jit/Rabo-Cop/README.md

 # Rabo-Cop
-An app to parse and validate CSV/Xml files against certain criteria's.
+An app to parse and validate CSV/Xml files against predefined criteria.

 Steps to run the app.